 Hierarchy determines:

-Within the Pizza ontology, hierarchy enables us to distinguish broad concepts such as Pizza and PizzaTopping, while progressively refining specialization into categorizes such as CheeseTopping, VegetableTopping, and MeatTopping.
+Within the Pizza ontology, hierarchy enables us to distinguish broad concepts such as Pizza and PizzaTopping, while progressively refining specialization into categories such as CheeseTopping, VegetableTopping, and MeatTopping.

 The actual hierarchy in our ebook Pizza ontology so far shows like below: